Dinesh Palipana: Media

 Palipana's story was featured on the popular ABC radio show Conversations with Richard Fidler, the ABC television show Australian Story, BBC Outlook, Today, and Vice (magazine).
 He appeared on the cover of Sri Lanka's Pulse Magazine in January 2020.
 Dinesh has spoken at various events such as TED (conference) and alongside figures such as Kerry O'Brien and Deng Thiak Adut regarding his experiences.

 Palipana has written for Ars Technica, ABC News (Australia) and Medscape.

 Palipana was a runway model for the Adaptive Fashion Collective at the Australian Fashion Week and appeared in Vogue and Harper's Bazaar.
+He has been featured in the Brisbane Portrait Prize.

 Palipana's autobiography Stronger was released by Pan MacMillan in 2022.